microsoft/pxt-arcade/docs/test/tutorials/globetrotters.md

 - :paint brush: From the **Gallery**, choose the player you want to use.

 **The image that you choose should match your variable.
-For example, if you called your variable Hotshot, you should choose the image of `hotshot`. **
+For example, if you called your variable Hot_Shot, you should choose the image of `hot_shot`. **

 _💡If you hover your cursor over the images, you can see the actual name of each player_